frosty6742/frozen-slimes/README.md

 ## Hi everyone, this is a slime vr project to create slime tracker cases that are similar to the official cases but fit all the diy components.

-## This is a work in progress, PCBS have been tested and do work, Cases have been tested but are still being refined.
+## This is a work in progress, PCBS have been tested and do work, cases have been tested but are still being refined.

-### contact: lynxo#7417
+### Contact: lynxo#7417

 This project will currently be using a Wemo D1 mini, mpu6050, and a TP4056 charger.
 On my personal slimes I use 18650 batteries and wanted a case that can fit these with out being massive.
 [Offical Component Guide](https://docs.slimevr.dev/diy/components-guide.html)